maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 ## Remote repositories

 This one is I think simplest, and also the oldest concept in Maven: Maven will get you all dependencies you need to build the project, like the ones you specified in POM.
-And to do so, Maven needs to know all required remote repositories where required artifacts reside.
+And to do so, Maven needs to know all remote repositories where required artifacts reside.
 In "ideal" situation, you don't need to do anything: all your dependencies will be found on Maven Central.